PrakyathReddy/foundry-setup/readme.md

 forge build will not recognise @Openzellin/ope...
 Need to do remapping in the foundry.toml file

 Once test file is ready, run command forge test

+makefiles are ways to collect your scripts and collect what people want to do with your application.
+We most likely don't make our own makefiles, we just copy it.